Trent Walker

 • Academic Development CommitteeCommittee Member

-Trent Walker is a member of KF’s Academic Development Committee, which focuses on grants and partnerships with universities around the world.
-As part of this committee, he also helps to organize and host the monthly Goodman Lectures, which showcase some of the Buddhist Studies scholars that KF works with around the globe.
+Trent Walker is a member of Khyentse Foundation’s Academic Development Committee, which focuses on grants to and partnerships with universities around the world.
+As part of this committee, he also helps organize and host the monthly Goodman Lectures, which showcase some of the Buddhist studies scholars that KF works with around the globe.

 I deeply admire KF’s nonsectarian approach to supporting Buddhist scholarship and practice.
-As a teenager, I spent five months as a novice monk in Cambodia and trained for several years in Khmer chanting techniques.
+My perspective is shaped by an immersion into the Theravada tradition; in my teens and early 20s, I spent 5 months as a novice monk in Cambodia and trained for several years in Khmer chanting techniques.
 I’m very fortunate to have regular opportunities to perform for ritual and cultural functions in Southeast Asia and the United States.
-In my teaching and research work, I’m particularly drawn to projects that make Southeast Asia’s Buddhist heritage more accessible to communities in the region and in diaspora.
+In my teaching and research work, I’m particularly drawn to projects that make Southeast Asia’s Buddhist heritage more accessible to communities both in the region and in diaspora.